melt-umn/silver/README.md

 ## Authors and contributors
 Silver is currently developed and maintained by

-* Ted Kaminski  (tedinski@cs.umn.edu)
 * Lucas Kramer  (krame505@cs.umn.edu)
 * Eric Van Wyk  (evw@cs.umn.edu)

-Past contributors include Derek Bodin, Lijesh Krishnan, and Jimin Gao.
+Past contributors include Ted Kaminski (tedinski@cs.umn.edu), Derek Bodin, Lijesh Krishnan, and Jimin Gao.

 It is developed by the Minnesota Extensible Language Tools (MELT) Group (http://melt.cs.umn.edu) at the Department of Computer Science and Engineering (https://cs.umn.edu) at the University of Minnesota (https://umn.edu).